Snowflake-Labs/sfquickstarts/site/sfguides/src/application-control-framework/application-control-framework.md

 <!-- ------------------------ -->

-## Deploying the ACF Step 3: Mount the Event Shares
+## Mount the Event Shares
 Duration: 5

 Once the ACF has been deployed, the shares from the event account(s) can be mounted in the ACF account.
-The following step details how to mount the share from each event account set up from Step 1.
+The following step details how to mount the share from each event account set up from.

 #### Prerequisites

-Complete the previous step, **Deploying the ACF Step 2: ACF Account Setup**.
+Complete the previous step, **ACF Account Setup**.

 #### Instructions